Tax Caps: Impact on Taxpayers

 An important exception to the Circuit Breaker law involves taxes approved through a voter referendum.
 If you have a tax rate established through a referendum, this rate is calculated on your tax bill without the Circuit Breaker applied.
 In Porter County, voter-approved rates are in effect for the Duneland, Valparaiso, Boone Township, and Union Township school corporations.

 In general, this exception means that taxpayers may still see a savings on their tax bills due to the tax caps, except for the taxes approved in a referendum.
+In the example above, the Hebron tax includes a school referendum tax that was not subject to the tax caps.

 For more information on how the tax caps affect local government, see "Tax Caps: Impact on Tax Units."